 The Energy Employees Occupational Illness Compensation Program Act (EEOICPA) and the Radiation Exposure Compensation Act (RECA) are federal programs that were created to compensate nuclear weapons workers and other people who were exposed to dangerous toxins as a result of weapons testing or uranium production.
 Through these federal programs, qualified beneficiaries may be eligible to receive free home healthcare services.

 In order to receive home healthcare benefits through EEOICPA or RECA, a patient must have a covered medical condition.
 Among other conditions, a number of different cancers are covered by these two federal programs.
-Notably, there are nearly two dozen cancers that are specified in the laws — meaning it is easier to prove that these cancers are covered under the acts.
-Though, patients with other cancers that are not specifically listed in EEOICPA or in RECA may still be able to obtain home health benefits through these programs.
+Notably, nearly two dozen cancers are specified in the laws — meaning it is easier to prove that these cancers are covered under the acts.
+However, patients with other cancers that are not specifically listed may still be able to obtain home health benefits through these programs.

 EEOICPA: The 22 Specified Cancers